MachineLemonade/docs/v0.10/build-from-private-repo.md

 - An intialized Astronomer Airflow project and corresponding directory
 - An [SSH Key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to your Private GitHub Repo

-If you haven't initialized an Airflow Project on Astronomer (by running `astro airflow init`), reference our [CLI Quickstart Guide](https://www.astronomer.io/docs/cli-quickstart/).
+If you haven't initialized an Airflow Project on Astronomer (by running `astro dev init`), reference our [CLI Quickstart Guide](https://www.astronomer.io/docs/cli-quickstart/).

 ## Building your Image